-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 “Honestly, can you truly prevent anything at any time?
 I'm going to tell you no. I'm reaching out here, but if you're looking at what took place on a national political level, you had an assassination attempt that took place when you're supposed to have the most highly trained government agency protecting these individuals, and look what happened there.”

 “...
-The one thing, and I'll take this head on, is we had one weapons detection unit that we could have had there.
+The one thing, and I'll take this head-on, is we had one weapons detection unit that we could have had there.
 But you would be sitting here asking us different questions if we made 6,000 people go through one unit, because it would have been worse than a SEMO football game.
 So from an angle of, ‘Why didn't Cape do this?’
 Well, because then we would have been crucified that it wasn't done to somebody else's standards and what they wanted.
 To try to get a grandmother through that line, it would have taken five hours, and we would have had people having heat stroke, or heat exhaustion or whatnot, and then we would have been criticized for not letting people get into the air conditioner.”

 Benyon said the district has already decided that security will be different for the 2025 graduation.

 “We’ve already been having those conversations at the beginning of the school year,” the superintendent said.
 “We want to make sure that we have a safe graduation and people feel comfortable.
 We've decided for this year that we're going to go ahead and have it at the junior high again.
-Because we know when we're at our facilities, they're extremely safe, and we can control our facilities.
+Because we know when we're at our facilities, they're extremely safe and we can control our facilities.

 “When you get a bigger venue, it’s different.
-Whether we decide to go back to SEMO, we’ll have different conversations with them with protocol, just like you’re talking about, with the weapons detectors and those types of things as well.
+Whether we decide to go back to SEMO, we’ll have different conversations with them with protocol, just like you’re talking about, with the weapons detectors and those types of things, as well.
 They’ve purchased some as well for their football games, so that’ll be another discussion if we want to go back to SEMO.
 Right now, we felt the best controlled environment would be if we did it ourselves.
 Sure, we’ll have limited tickets available to families as a part of that.”

 Remaining calm

-Immediately following the gunshot on May 19, there was a moment of silent uncertainty, then a scramble.
+Immediately following the gunshot May 19, there was a moment of silent uncertainty, then a scramble.

 Many of the students, including graduation participants and many other attendees, headed for the exits, according to several people who were there.